mesosphere-backup/k8s-bootcamp/session4/lecture.md

 Next is how to make persistent disk storage for databases and such.

-We'll make two nodes, one for wordpress, one for MySQL.
+We'll make two compute nodes with persistent disk.

+One for wordpress, one for MySQL.

+Compute Nodes vs. Pod Nodes
+====

+GCloud has compute nodes.

+Kubernetes though has pods that run on nodes.

+Connected but different concepts.